Case Study: Redesigning Whiplano for Creators and Supporters

 Introduction: A Platform with Promise

 A large immediate challenge was the customer facing tech stack: WordPress and Divi (no-code).
-While I am familiar with both of these, in the world of web3, a flat hierarchy website for an interactive product might not grab the attention of potential users as effectively as a computer who truly understands the landscape.
+While I am familiar with both of these, a flat hierarchy website for an interactive Web3 product might not provide the strongest results, but, we could definitely create a more attractive site that spoke to the right audience.

 Here is the original site: